lushanya-bit/Operating-Systems-CW/Week2.md

 -Named pipes (FIFOs) persist as files and allows communication bewtween processes that are unrelated.
 They are useful for longer running or for communication with multiple terminals

 ## Process Signals
 Signals were used to control and manage running processes.
-Signals such as SIGTERM and SIGKILL allow processes to terminate either gracefully or forcefully [2].
-Signal handling is important for programs to ensure that resources are released correctly during termination [1].
+Signals such as SIGTERM and SIGKILL allow processes to terminate either gracefully or forcefully.
+Signal handling is important for programs to ensure that resources are released correctly during termination

 ## Signal Testing
 Signals were explored using the following commands: